m3db/m3/docs/operational_guide/placement_changes.md

 ## Overview

-M3DB was designed from the ground up to a be a distributed / clustered database that is isolation group aware.
-Clusters will seamlessly scale with your data, and you can start with a cluster as small as 3 nodes and grow it to a size of several hundred nodes with no downtime or expensive migrations.
+M3DB was designed from the ground up to be a distributed (clustered) database that is availability zone or rack aware (by using isolation groups).
+Clusters will seamlessly scale with your data, and you can start with a small number of nodes and grow it to a size of several hundred nodes with no downtime or expensive migrations.

 Before reading the rest of this document, we recommend familiarizing yourself with the [M3DB placement documentation](placement.md)